Frequently Asked Questions about Wills

 Florida law presumes that if the original document cannot be produced, it was the decedent’s intent that the document be destroyed.
 It is possible to overcome this presumption depending upon specific facts.
 If the presumption cannot be overcome, the probate process would then follow the intestate succession process instead.

+The legal field is often daunting, but we’re here to help!
+Coye Law Firm offers free consultations—just call (407) 648-4940 or fill out our contact form.
 Whether it’s a probate, will, trust, life insurance, or any other form of estate planning, the experienced attorneys of Coye Law Firm are here to help!

 - The 3 different ways a Probate attorney’s fees may be determined.

 - Who are all the people involved in the probate process?

 - What should you organize in order to move the probate process along quicker?

 - What should you do with leftover medical bills and Medicaid?